The Modern Slavery Statement Act 2015 (the “Act”)

 INTRODUCTION FROM THE CHIEF EXECUTIVE OFFICER

-Consort Medical and its subsidiaries are committed to acting ethically and with integrity in all our business dealings and relationships and to implementing and enforcing effective systems and controls with a view to ensuring that modern slavery is not taking place in our own business or, to the extent reasonably possible, in any of our supply chains.
+Consort Medical plc and its subsidiaries are committed to acting ethically and with integrity in all our business dealings and relationships and to implementing and enforcing effective systems and controls with a view to ensuring that modern slavery is not taking place in our own business or, to the extent reasonably possible, in any of our supply chains.

-Consort Medical is a leading global contract development and manufacturing organisation (CDMO), providing advanced delivery technologies, formulation and manufacturing solutions for drugs.
+Consort Medical is a leading global Contract Development and Manufacturing Organisation (CDMO), providing advanced delivery technologies, formulation and manufacturing solutions for drugs.

 Our customers include some of the world’s largest pharmaceutical companies.

 The group has its head office in the UK and trading companies across Europe, as well as sales representatives in the United States, China, Canada and India.
-The group has an annual turnover of £276.9m for the period 1 May 2015 to 30 April 2016 and therefore in excess of the Act’s threshold of £36m.
+The group has an annual turnover of £311.1m for the period 1 May 2017 to 30 April 2018 and therefore in excess of the Act’s threshold of £36m.

 Aesica (Drugs) – a leading pharmaceutical CDMO serving pharmaceutical companies with active pharmaceutical ingredient (API) and finished dose formulation development and manufacturing services.

-Our supply chains include the sourcing of raw materials, polymers, packaging and semi-finished goods for manufacture of drug delivery devices, components and pharmaceutical products, as well as goods and services required to operate our manufacturing sites such as energy, maintenance, facilities management, operating supplies, and capital equipment.
+Our supply chains include the sourcing of raw materials, polymers, packaging and semi-finished goods for manufacture of drug delivery devices, components and pharmaceutical products, as well as goods and services required to operate our manufacturing sites such as energy, maintenance facilities management, operating supplies, and capital equipment.